calixtocarolina/hello-world-all-langs/README.md

 :pushpin: Write "hello world" in your native language, code "hello world" in your favorite language!

-## How to contribute in this repository #hacktoberfest2022?
+## How to contribute in this repository?

 This is a repository that can be considered "friendly" to first-time users of Git and Github, so feel free to open issues and help out each other.